filamentgroup/fixed-sticky/README.md

 ### Using the polyfill instead of native

 If you’re having weird issues with native `position: sticky`, you can tell fixed-sticky to use the polyfill instead of native.
 Just override the sticky feature test to always return false.
+Make sure you do this before any calls to `$( '#my-element' ).fixedsticky();`.

     // After fixed-sticky.js
     FixedSticky.tests.sticky = false;